mightyZap1/e-Manual/docs/en/actuator/Mini17Lf/Manual/17Lf_Manual.md

 | IO Port 2 | Switch, JOG, Action Enable, Force Off, Stop, Pause, Alarm Out, Restart |
 | IO Port 3 | Action Enable, Force Off, Stop, Pause, Alarm Out, Restart              |
 | IO Port 4 | Action Enable, Force Off, Stop, Pause, Alarm Out, Restart              |

-The Extended I/O Control allows users to control it without programming using switches or the internal [[#2.4.19 Action Control|Action control]] function.
+The Extended I/O Control allows users to control it without programming using switches or the internal [[#2.4.19 Action Control|Action conrol]] function.
 Also, in case of using the output function among the extended I/O functions, the status of mightyZAP can be sent as a digital signal.
 The circuit configuration of Extended I/O is configured differently depending on each function and does not require external power.
 To avoid problems with mightyZAP, user must connect wiring properly according to the circuit configuration specified in each function description.

 >[!note] NOTE
 > Please use the enclosed Extended Wire for connection.

 > [!warning] How to modify Extended I/O
 > Please use our Manager software to modify/set the value.
-Restart the system for the changes to take effect.
+> Restart the system for the changes to take effect.
+>
 > ![extendio](./img/extendio.gif)
 >